arbordex/brand/BRAND.md

 ## Summary

 Arbordex branding is **clear, warm, and professional**.
-Whether you're building a website, designing a print material, or writing copy—follow these guidelines to maintain consistency and reinforce our values:
+Whether you're building a website, designing a print material, or writing copy - follow these guidelines to maintain consistency and reinforce our values:

 - **Real** code and real impact
 - **Clear** design and clear communication